 The water is cristal clear and heaven for divers and snorcklers!

-We were in 2017 on mooring buoy 39 depth 4.4m, in 2018 on buoy 22 same depth (see the picture of the mooring field) and 2018 on 22.
-Both moorings have 2 or 3 concrete blocks (some have sand screws) from each block/screw runs a line to a red-white buoy.
+We were in 2017 on mooring buoy 39 depth 4.4m, in 2018 on buoy 22 same depth (see the picture of the mooring field) both moorings have 2 concrete blocks (others have sand screws) from each block/screw runs a line to a red-white buoy.
 Attach your own lines through the eye of the rope of each buoy and attach both ends of each line to your ship.

 The mooring field runs from east of the Harbour Village Marina to Karl’s Beach Bar.
 In some places is a double line of moorings of which the inner ones are in more shallow waters.
 In the picture you will find the depth in meters of each buoy. (the stars in a few places mean, reserved for sailboats joining the October Regatta).

 We were not able to use/recieve an open WiFi signal but used instead Digicel.
 A prepaid Sim card and an internet package is very cheap (15Gb/month for US $32) and works fine.
 Digicel shop is in the main street behind the waterfront behind Karls Beach Bar.

-Garbage disposel is opposite Karl’s Beach bar in the green dumpsters, oposite Budget pontoon next to the sailing school or at HVM.
+Garbage disposel is opposite Karl’s Beach bar in the green dumpsters, oposite Budget pontoon next to the sailing school or at HVM

-To all other information about Bonaire we refer to the Facebook Page Bonaire Cruisers.
-Once you have joined them, you find in the files section or follow this link to the PDF file with lots of usefull info about Bonaire, like a free shopping bus to the supermarket (fishermans dock or roundabout near HVM) and so on.
+To all other information about Bonaire we refer to the Facebook Page Bonaire Cruisers of 2017 Once you have joined them, you find the Pdf-file in the files section.
+The file contains lots of usefull info about Bonaire, like free shopping busses to the supermarket (fishermans dock or roundabout near HVM) and so on.